UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 - UConn is 23-10-0 ATS this season.

-- Razorbacks games have hit the over 14 out of 35 times this season.
+- A total of 14 Razorbacks games this season have hit the over.

 UConn Futures Odds

-- UConn is four spots higher based on its national championship odds (fourth-best in the country) than its computer ranking (eighth-best).
+- In terms of its odds to win the national championship (+900), UConn is third-best in the country.
+It is five spots below that, eighth-best, according to computer rankings.

-- The Huskies' national championship odds have improved from +8000 at the start of the season to +1000, the 53rd-biggest change among all teams.
+- The Huskies have experienced the 53rd-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +900.

-- The implied probability of UConn winning the national championship, based on its +1000 moneyline odds, is 9.1%.
+- UConn's chances of winning the national championship, based on its odds, are 10%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.